[3 MIN READ]

 During a pediatric patient's recent recovery at Swedish, nurses and attendants struggled to inspire the young patient to get out of bed, or even eat.
-With walking a vital part of recovery, the young patient's caregivers needed to find a way to motivate them.
+Since walking was a vital part of recovery, the young patient's caregivers needed to find a way to motivate them.

 It seemed like a job for Aulani, a special Swedish team member whose professional qualifications include four legs, big brown eyes, a wet nose and a wagging tail.

-From first meeting, Aulani sparked something in the young patient, and suddenly they were eagerly accepting a walk around the floor.
+From their first meeting, Aulani sparked something in the young patient, and suddenly the patient was eagerly accepting a walk around the floor.
 And soon, even playing a few games.
 The patient’s parent said their outlook completely changed for the better once Aulani began visiting, with the patient even requesting Aulani’s company a few times after that.

 As a facility dog, Aulani supports both our patients and our caregivers.
-As members of the Swedish team, Aulani and her canine co-worker, Jared, represent hope on paws—encouraging patients and caregivers, especially during challenging times in recovery from illness.
+As members of the Swedish team, Aulani and her canine co-worker, Jared, represent hope on paws — encouraging patients and caregivers during treatment and in recovery.

 Aulani and Jared are handled by Swedish Spiritual Care Team chaplains Rev. Ann Snowberger and Gretchen Covey.
 The dogs were extensively trained in the Canine Companions for Independence program.
 Canine Companions' facility dogs must meet a long list of requirements and pass rigorous examinations that test for numerous qualities, including temperament and skills aptitude.
 Only then are dogs placed in a two-year training program.